ronilaukkarinen/personal-assistant-cli/README.md

    - Go to [Google Calendar](https://calendar.google.com/).

 2. **Select the Calendar:**
-   - In the left sidebar, you’ll see a list of calendars.
+   - In the left sidebar, you'll see a list of calendars.
 Click the three dots (menu) next to the calendar you want the ID for, then select **Settings and sharing**.

 3. **Find the Calendar ID:**
    - In the calendar settings, scroll down to the section labeled **Integrate calendar**.